Updated:

 Gates as a Visionary

-In his own books and speeches, and in excerpts from media interviews, Gates has sold not only his products, but also his vision of technology’s place in society.
+In his own books and speeches, and in excerpts from media interviews, Gates has sold not only his products but also his vision of technology’s place in society.
 This self-portrayal as a Utopian visionary depicts leadership strategies commonly associated with social movement leaders.
-Hartog and Verburg contend that when communicating a vision, charismatic leaders engage in framing, “placing the vision in a certain context, interpreting reality for listeners and giving meaning to events.”4 Journalists were quick to afford Gates a seat at the table of major technology players; only in later years would Gates appear to be dining alone.
+Hartog and Verburg contend that when communicating a vision, charismatic leaders engage in framing, “placing the vision in a certain context, interpreting reality for listeners and giving meaning to events.”
+Journalists were quick to afford Gates a seat at the table of major technology players; only in later years would Gates appear to be dining alone.

-In a 1980 article in On Computing magazine, author Chris Morgan writes that, “We recently took some time to look into a crystal ball with two of the leading experts in personal computing software, Bill Gates and Dan Flystra.”5 Gates is characterized simply as “the young President of Microsoft, Inc.” Gates speaks authoritatively about the future direction of the computer industry.
+In a 1980 article in On Computing magazine, author Chris Morgan writes that “We recently took some time to look into a crystal ball with two of the leading experts in personal computing software, Bill Gates and Dan Flystra.”
+Gates is characterized simply as “the young President of Microsoft, Inc.” Gates speaks authoritatively about the future direction of the computer industry.
 In response to the question, “do you have a general feel for where the market is going in the 1980s?”
 Gates responds that in the future, software will define the personal computer.
 He predicted that the cost of computer hardware would plummet, and that software would become the determining factor in the computer industry’s success.

 The 1981 Seattle Business Journal article attributes Gates’ success to his childhood fascination with computers and his uncanny timing.
-It summarizes the highlights of Gates’ childhood, beginning with the story of the Lakeside school and its early exposure to computers for the students, and reaching its apex in Gates’ and Allen’s ability to accurately predict the future: “A tiny silicon chip with microscopic circuits was responsible for a technological revolution—a revolution Gates and Allen could anticipate.”6 Once again, we see how the reputation portraits are not distinct, but rather work together to reinforce Gates’ various public images.
-Yet in combination, the childhood prodigy, complex genius and secular prophet reputation-portraits function to portray Gates as a uniquely qualified technology industry leader.
+It summarizes the highlights of Gates’ childhood, beginning with the story of the Lakeside school and its early exposure to computers for the students, and reaching its apex in Gates’ and Allen’s ability to accurately predict the future: “A tiny silicon chip with microscopic circuits was responsible for a technological revolution—a revolution Gates and Allen could anticipate.”
+Once again, we see how the reputation portraits are not distinct, but rather work together to reinforce Gates’ various public images.
+Yet in combination, the childhood prodigy, complex genius, and secular prophet reputation-portraits function to portray Gates as a uniquely qualified technology industry leader.

 Gates as a Flawed Hero

 No one can doubt the propensity of Mr. Gates to appear as an imperfect individual.
 In fact his moral character has been called to question when he obtained the work product of IBM, the company he worked for at the time when IBM dominated the personal computer operating system market.
 The first instance of Gates as a flawed hero is found in the delay of the highly-hyped product, Microsoft Windows.
-At New York’s Plaza hotel on November 10, 1983 Gates announced the newest addition to the Microsoft family of software products: Microsoft Windows.
+At New York’s Plaza Hotel on November 10, 1983 Gates announced the newest addition to the Microsoft family of software products: Microsoft Windows.
 The delivery date was to be May 1984.

 With its graphical interface and capability to see multiple “windows” open simultaneously, this new operating system was hyped as being a milestone for ushering computers into the non-specialist arena.
 However, the product did not actually make it to market until July 1985.
 The press characterized this delay as the first major embarrassment for Microsoft.
 In a 1984 InfoWorld editorial, computer industry professional Stewart Alsop wrote that Microsoft “seems to have fallen into a bad habit with Windows.
-Announce, show, promise and delay.
-Then delay some more.”7
+Announce, show, promise, and delay.
+Then delay some more.”

 A second embarrassment for Gates and Microsoft comes from their lackluster performance in the computer games market.
-MSX, a Microsoft-designed operating system made especially for game-oriented computer enthusiasts was poorly received at the Winter Consumer Electronics show in January 1985.
-A Seattle Times article characterized MSX as “dead technology,” and quoted an Info World column labeling MSX “the Pong of the 1980s.”8 Though this article did not mention Gates specifically, still it had a negative impact on his image.
+MSX, a Microsoft-designed operating system made especially for game-oriented computer enthusiasts was poorly received at the Winter Consumer Electronics Show in January 1985.
+A Seattle Times article characterized MSX as “dead technology,” and quoted an Info World column labeling MSX “the Pong of the 1980s.”
+Though this article did not mention Gates specifically, still it had a negative impact on his image.
 After all, Gates and Microsoft are so intimately connected that the tarnishing of one reputation necessarily impacts the other.

 Further, when a company has experienced the phenomenal business success Microsoft enjoyed in its first few years, the media is always ready to find fault.
-For example, an August 1985 article in The Seattle Times detailed Microsoft’s fiscal sales as growing 44 percent to $140 million, but characterized this growth as “a sign that the company isn’t growing quite as fast as it did in the past eight years.”9 At the same time as the company began experiencing its first tastes of failure, they also began reaching out directly to consumers—perhaps in response to their brush with negative publicity.
+For example, an August 1985 article in The Seattle Times detailed Microsoft’s fiscal sales as growing 44 percent to $140 million, but characterized this growth as “a sign that the company isn’t growing quite as fast as it did in the past eight years.”
+At the same time as the company began experiencing its first taste of failure, they also began reaching out directly to consumers—perhaps in response to their brush with negative publicity.

 Bibliography